Price Thresholds: Why the Demand Curve Has Cliffs at $4.99 → $5.00

 What Are Price Thresholds?

-The most common type is the psychological price threshold: $4.99 to $5.00 feels dramatically different to consumers even though it is just a penny.
+The most common type is the psychological price threshold: $4.99 to $5.00 feels dramatically different even though it is one cent.
 But thresholds are not limited to round numbers.
-They occur wherever consumer price perception has a "cliff edge."
+They appear wherever consumer price perception has a discontinuity.

-Experienced FMCG pricing teams treat these as "price cliffs" and consider them critical inputs before any price change.
-Scanner data from the frozen category, for instance, regularly reveals sharp volume cliffs at the $2.00 mark on single-pack frozen items -- crossing them causes volume losses far beyond what elasticity models predict.
+Experienced FMCG pricing teams treat these as price cliffs and consider them critical inputs before any price change.
+Scanner data from the frozen category, for instance, regularly shows sharp volume cliffs at the $2.00 mark on single-pack frozen items; crossing causes volume losses far beyond what smooth elasticity models predict.

-2. Relative thresholds: Key price gaps vs. competitors or private label (crossing the "2x private label" barrier)
+- Relative thresholds: key price gaps versus competitors or private label (crossing the "2x private label" barrier)

-3. Promotional thresholds: Price points that trigger or lose promotional feature support from retailers ($X.99 "magic price" for circular features)
+- Promotional thresholds: price points that trigger or lose retailer promotional feature support ($X.99 magic prices for circular features)

 Modeling Threshold Effects

-A threshold-adjusted demand model overlays discontinuities onto the smooth demand curve:
+A threshold-adjusted demand model overlays discontinuities onto the smooth demand curve.
+One formula, three regimes, and a critical asymmetry that loss aversion explains.

 Where T(P) is the threshold factor:

-The threshold penalty is NOT symmetric: crossing upward (e.g., $4.99 to $5.09) incurs a larger penalty than the bonus you gain by crossing downward (e.g., $5.09 to $4.99).
-This is consistent with the asymmetric demand response observed in loss-aversion research: crossing upward triggers more pain than crossing downward delivers gain.
+The threshold penalty is not symmetric.
+Crossing $4.99 to $5.09 upward incurs a larger penalty than the bonus you gain by crossing $5.09 to $4.99 downward.
+The asymmetry is consistent with loss-aversion: crossing upward triggers more pain than crossing downward delivers gain.

 CrunchField Original is priced at $4.89.
-The brand needs a price increase to offset a 6% COGS increase.
-Three options:
+The brand needs a price increase to offset a 6% cost of goods sold (COGS) increase.
+Three options sit on the table.

 - Stays below the $5.00 threshold